DevTeady/RBuilder/README.md

 4. Go to [cirrus-ci.com](https://cirrus-ci.com) And see the Build Logs.

 ## Credis
-- @Sushrut1101 - To Make this CI
+- @Sushrut1101 - To Make Recovery CI
+-  @DevTeady - To Rework ROM CI